Ch. 6: How to Make a Resume

 3. Integrate Keywords into Your Resume

-Take the keywords you've listed and write the statements in your resume around them.
+Take the keywords you've listed and write your resumé statements around them.
 Position does not necessarily matter, so you can include them in your qualifications summary, heading, experience, or skills sections.
 It's up to you.

-We recommend keeping things clean, not only with your heading, but throughout.
-The heading is particularly important though as it is the first thing any employer will be looking at when considering you as a candidate, so be clear and make sure your info is easily readable.
+How you want to organize the heading is totally up to you, but we recommend keeping things clean, not only with your heading, but throughout the resumé.
+The heading is particularly important, though, as it is the first thing any potential employer or human resource manager will be looking at when considering you as a candidate;be clear and make sure your info is easily readable.

 You always want to include the following elements in your resume heading: